 The Michigan Science Center has an abundance of attractions to offer.
 With approximately 87,000 square feet of science to explore, guests can get lost in the three main floors filled with over 250 hands-on exhibits.
-The Michigan Science Center hosts engineering, health & wellness, motion, and space exhibits.
-My children particularly love the Kids Town exhibit in the lower level, they never want to leave.
+This venue hosts engineering, health & wellness, motion, as well as space exhibits.
+My children particularly love the Kids Town exhibit in the lower level, so much so that they never want to leave.

-If you have children under the age of five then Kids Town is the perfect place to play and learn.
-A mini restaurant, vet clinic, library, stage, infant play space, sports in motion and water play all will entertain your children for hours.
-The science center also hosts Young Explorers in this space geared toward preschool aged children.
+(Temporarily Closed) If you have children under the age of five then Kids Town is the perfect place to play and learn.
+A mini restaurant, vet clinic, library, stage, infant play space, sports in motion, and water play all will entertain your children for hours.
+The science center also hosts Young Explorers in this space geared toward preschool-aged children.
 This experience usually includes a story, a science lesson, and hands-on learning.

 Finally, if you love your visit, then you can become a member.
 Membership allows you and your family to come back and enjoy the science center at your leisure, so you aren’t pressured to visit the whole museum in one visit.
 Also, a membership makes a great gift.

 More Detroit Family Fun